ITALIAN CITIZENSHIP 1948 CASE

 How Can I apply for Italian Citizenship by Descent through the maternal line?

-The Italian Consulate said to me that I cannot apply because I have a female in my bloodline!
+The Italian Consulate said to me that I could not apply because I have a female in my bloodline!

 So, How To Apply For An Italian Citizenship 1948 Case?